 Some typical Venice food you might see on offer – deep fried mozzarella, gorgonzola, calamari, and artichoke hearts – basically anything you can put on a toothpick.

 The little snacks feature seasonal vegetables as well as fresh seafood.
 Bacari’s specialise in different types of cicchetti and the dishes represent the culinary heritage of the city.
 Whether it is fresh fish, meats or cheeses, you will be able to taste one culinary highlight after another.

-Crostini is a popular small bite, with endless toppings to choose from.
-Another local favourite is sarde in soar, meaning sardines with flavour.
+Crostini is a popular small bite in Venice, with endless toppings to choose from.
+You can find so much flavour within one Crostini, it’s amazing!
+For our seafood lovers, another local favourite is sarde in soar, meaning sardines with flavour.